HarryTranAU/HarryTran_T2A3/README.md

 # Summary

 [Ozbargain](https://www.ozbargain.com.au/) is a popular deal site where site members post deals they have come across.
-This program will scrape the frontpage for active deals (not "out of stock" or "expired") and print them to the terminal.
+This program will scrape the frontpage using Beautiful Soup for active deals (not "out of stock" or "expired") and print them to the terminal.
 Optional: the output can also be sent to a Discord Server via Discord Webhook.

 # Features